 Valaciclovir comes in 500mg tablets.
-The recommended dosage will depend on your history with HSV.
+The recommended dosage is as follows:

 Continue to take Valaciclovir for the recommended duration of treatment, even if you notice symptoms clearing up.
 This will help fully clear the outbreak.
 Do not skip doses, unless it is nearly time for the following dose.
 Never double your dose.

 Many patients choose to take Valaciclovir while also using lidocaine ointment to treat the blisters on the skin.
 Lidocaine is effective and rarely involves any side effects.

 Ensure that you remain fully hydrated while taking Valaciclovir.
 This is especially important for elderly patients.

 The active ingredient in Valaciclovir 500mg tablets is Valaciclovir hydrochloride.